Ephiiz/.config/README.md

 # .config

-A collection of some random config stuff and maybe a few plugins for editors, not super sure, but if you have any interest in using, don't expect perfection.
+A collection of some random config stuff and maybe a few small CLIs, not super sure, but if you have any interest in using, don't expect perfection.